manansaini/assignment/formatted.md

       #
       ###################################################################

-Mongo db Init script is not available so it cannot be added into monit, As per mongodb website Init scripts needs to installed using automation agent.
+Mongodb Init script is not available so it cannot be added into monit, As per mongodb website Init scripts needs to installed using automation agent.
 <br /><br />
 #### - b) Monit service is started automatically on port 9812

 Uncomment the follow line in monit config file which is at "/etc/monit/monitrc" and change its port to "9812"

        set httpd port 9812 and
 <br /><br />
 #### - c) secure Monit, to be visible only with credentials